Machine learning of the Ising model on a spherical Fibonacci lattice: Acknowledgments

 \section{Acknowledgments}

-H.G. was supported by the Innovation Program for Quantum Science and Technology (Grant No. 2021ZD0301904) and the National Natural Science Foundation of China (Grant No. 12074064).
+H.G. was supported by the Innovation Program for Quantum Science and Technology-National Science and Technology Major Project (Grant No. 2021ZD0301904) and the National Natural Science Foundation of China (Grant No. 12074064).
 X. Y. H. was supported by the the National Natural Science Foundation of China (Grant No. 12405008) and the Jiangsu Funding Program for Excellent Postdoctoral Talent (Grant No. 2023ZB611).